Tlaxcala: Tourism

 Cacaxtla was built later than Xochitécatl, between 600 and 900 A.D., and is the far larger of the two.
-It was only re-discovered in 1975, by farmers from the nearby town of San Miguel del Milago, who began discovering archaeological artifacts in the fields.
+It was only re-discovered in 1975, by farmers from the nearby town of San Miguel del Milagro, who began discovering archaeological artifacts in the fields.
 The main attractions here are the murals, painted with pigments sourced from local minerals.
-Some of the best works include the Scorpion Man at the Venus Temple, Cacaxtli with corn plant at the Red Temple, the Battle Mural (which is 22 meters long, portraying 48 human figures), and the Bird Man and the Jaguar Man found in “Porch A.”
+Some of the best works include the Scorpion Man at the Venus Temple, Cacaxtli with corn plant at the Red Temple, the Battle Mural (which is 22 meters long, portraying 48 human figures), and the Bird Man and the Jaguar Man found in "Porch A."

 Another interesting archeological site is called Tizatlán.
 This site does not contain pyramids; instead the buildings here are made of adobe brick, a very unusual construction material for this place and time.
 The site contains two stucco-covered altars with murals that follow the Borgia Group codex style with images of gods and important human figures, including gods such as Tezcatlipoca, Tlaloc and Mayahuel and were the scene of human sacrifices.